How to write a stand-out personal statement

-Don’t be afraid of your personal statement.
-It’s your chance to tell us about your ambitions, skills and experience, and no one can do that better than you!
-You have 4,000 characters to impress us – here’s how to make your words count.
+Your personal statement is your chance to tell us about your ambitions, skills and experience, and no one can do that better than you!
+You have 4,000 characters to tell us your story – here’s how to make your words count.

-- What is the course / university looking for in a student?
+- What is the course or university looking for in a student?

 - Have you got relevant personal qualities or attributes?
 If so, what are they and how can you show that you have them?

-- Do you have skills, knowledge and experience that's relevant to this course?
+- Do you have the relevant skills, knowledge and experience?

-You’ve done your research and written your notes.
-You have a clear idea about what makes you a strong candidate.
-Now you just need to do the following:
+Once you’ve done your research and written your notes, you should know what makes you a strong candidate.
+Now do the following:

 - Make sure your personal statement is well structured, convincing and easy to understand.
 Whatever course you do at university, you'll be required to write essays.
-If you can show in your personal statement that you can communicate well in writing, you’ll make a really good impression.
+By showing that you can communicate well in writing, you’ll make a good impression.

-- Put your notes in order according to what the course you’re interested in is looking for.
-If it’s essential to be organised and demonstrate an interest in equestrian studies, for instance, put your examples of these at the top of the page.
+- Order your statement based on the requirements of the course you’re interested in.
+If it’s beneficial to demonstrate, for instance, organisational skills or an interest in fashion, put your examples of these at the top of the page.

 - Write in a formal style.
-You want to make an impression, but don't include jokes, conversational language, or anything unusual.
+You want to express your personality, but don't include jokes, conversational language, or anything unusual.

-- Check carefully that your spelling and grammar is correct.
+- Check that your spelling and grammar is correct.
 Keep your statement factual and accurate.

-- Get your teachers / friends / partner / work colleagues / someone you trust to read it out loud to you.
-It's a great way to spot errors and make sure it makes sense.
-Don’t be afraid to re-draft your statement until you feel really happy with it.
+- Ask someone that you trust to read your statement out loud to you.
+It's a great way to spot errors and ensure it makes sense.
+Work on your statement until you’re happy with it.